 The reason to question your motivation for getting into galleries is to help you get the most from your art business activities.
 The desire to dump marketing and sales of your artwork onto galleries is understandable.
 You gain an income and have more time in the studio.

-It seems like success with galleries solves many problems, and they do.
-And as with all actions, there are reactions, including negative ones as mentioned above.
-Your desire to work with galleries may be genuine and still mask other issues that your conscious mind doesn’t see.
+Success with galleries seems to solve many problems, and it does.
+But as with all actions, there are reactions, including negative ones, as mentioned above.
+Your desire to work with galleries may be genuine, but it may still mask other issues that your conscious mind doesn’t see.

 What Do You Want?